thing-it/thing-it-device-art-net/README.md

 * your Phone or Pad - which you also need for the commercial Apps
 * a computer - which could be anything from a used laptop to a Raspberry Pi

-In other words: you get a quite powerful Art-Net controller setup more or less for fee.
+In other words: you get a quite powerful Art-Net controller setup more or less for free.

 ## Installation